bkrishnap/aws-cloudformation/README.md

 ## vpc.yml

-Here the first version of VPC Template has been uploaded.
+Here the first version of VPC Template.
 This is for creating the 2 Public and 2 Private Subnets and below are the list which this VPC Template consists of.

 * VPC with CIDR - 10.0.0.0/16
 * Public Subnet, Public CIDR Block (2)